fmidev/himan/doc/plugin-luatool.md

 * himan will launch as many threads as are needed and each of the threads will execute the script(s) simultaneously
 * lua scripts control the writing of output files
 * lua scripts can access hitool-plugin functionality
-* interpolation, cache, database access etc are all done automatically like with any other plugin
+* interpolation, cache, database access etc. are all done automatically like with any other plugin
 * luatool plugin does not support cuda calculation, but it can use cuda to unpack grib data (through the regular himan functionlity)
 * luatool-plugin can execute one or more scripts
 * in lua language, array indexing starts with one. luatool-plugin automatically converts indexes between lua and C++ when converting data from std::vector<double> to lua native table and vice versa